Evidence-Based Tools · Free Access

 Resources FAQ

-Top recommended books for anxiety include "The Anxiety and Phobia Workbook" by Edmund Bourne (the go-to self-help workbook, now in its 7th edition), "Feeling Good: The New Mood Therapy" by David Burns (the classic CBT book), and "The Dialectical Behavior Therapy Skills Workbook" by Matthew McKay et al. For women specifically, "Burnout" by Emily and Amelia Nagoski and "Set Boundaries, Find Peace" by Nedra Glennon Tawwab are highly recommended.
+Top recommended books for anxiety include The Anxiety and Phobia Workbook by Edmund Bourne, Feeling Good by David Burns, and The DBT Skills Workbook by Matthew McKay.
+For high-achieving women specifically, High-Functioning Anxiety by Dr. Lalitaa Suglani, Burnout by Emily and Amelia Nagoski, and Set Boundaries, Find Peace by Nedra Glover Tawwab are highly recommended.

 Ready to Take the Next Step?